 The reserve being ringed with tall trees, I didn't delay too long

-before heading right out to the middle.
-Where launching was so much
+before heading right out to the middle, where launching would be so much

 Initially, the MBK Paper Sode performed in a promising

 fashion.
 A few flicks left and right indicated the need for more

 looped paper tail was never going to hold together for anything like the

 3 hours required.
 Right at the halfway point, the paper was being torn